notaika/BCIThttps-hackathon/README.md

     ├───files
     └───imgs `

-templ.it would let you create a template of this file structure.
-In one click, each of the parent folders, subfolders, and files are created for you.
+templ.it reads this file structure and saves it as a template.
+You can then make as many instances of that template as you want, wherever you want.
 Note: templ.it does not copy images as part of the file structure (such as smiley.png).
 It only copies folders and files.

 Or if you wanted to easily create the file structure for the labs in COMP 1510: